shreyas44/bedav/CONTRIBUTING.md

 ### 4. Setup dev environment

-#### Install npm dependencies for the website and create a development build of it
+#### Install dependencies for the website and create a development build of it
 ```
-cd website && npm install && npm run build-dev && cd ..
+cd website && yarn && yarn build:dev && cd ..
 ```

 #### Create and run docker containers